JessRascal/pm-portfolio/src/assets/markdown/my-approach/intro.md

 Some things to keep in mind:

 - I reference creating a new product throughout (including in the above) but I apply a similar approach to new features for an existing product.
-- I've structured my approach in phases and steps, but in reality things aren't always so linear.
+- I've structured my approach in distinct phases/steps, but in reality there can be overlap.
-- I use "customer" and "user" interchangably here, even though that's not necessarily the case.
+- I use "customer" and "user" interchangably to keep things simple.

 So on to step 1...